MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-set-up-electronic-banking.md

 -   Electronic banking setup.

--   IBLC\/BLWI codes - For more information, see [How to: Set Up IBLC-BLWI Transaction Codes](how-to-set-up-iblc-blwi-transaction-codes.md).
+-   IBLC/BLWI codes - For more information, see [How to: Set Up IBLC-BLWI Transaction Codes](how-to-set-up-iblc-blwi-transaction-codes.md).

--   Preferred bank accounts \(optional\).
+-   Preferred bank accounts (optional).

 ### To set up electronic banking